-- 1. Increase heights up to 5 storeys and increase FSR up to 2:1 for amalgamated lots directly incorporating a new public open space. - 2.
-Rezone land fronting Sydney St (within the study area) to B2 local centre with a maximum height limit of 5 storey. - 3.
-Increase heights up to 6 storeys and FSR up to 2.8:1 for amalgamated sites at the intersection of Victoria and Penshurst Streets. - 4.
-Increase heights up to 8 storeys and an FSR up to 2.1:1 to facilitate lot amalgamation and delivery of new public open space/plaza.
+- 1. Increase heights up to 5 storeys and increase FSR up to 2:1 for amalgamated lots directly fronting a new public open space. - Rezone land fronting Sydney Street (within the study area) to B2 local centre with a maximum height limit of 5 Storey. - 3.
+Increase heights up to 6 storeys, and FSR up to 2.8:1 for amalgamated sites at the corners of the intersection of Victoria and Penshurst Streets. - 4.
+Lots immediately adjacent to the Willoughby Hotel should not exceed the current eave height of the heritage item. - 5.
+Increase heights up to 8 storeys and an FSR up to 2.1:1 to facilitate lot amalgamation and the delivery of new public open space/plaza.

-- 5. Minimum 3m upper level setback above 2 storeys. - 6.
-Public domain improvements at the intersection of Sydney and Penshurst Streets. - 7.
-Public domain and pedestrian improvements at the intersection of McMahon and Penshurst Streets. - 8.
-Provide through site pedestrian links to laneways. - 9.
-Maintain and improve laneway access from Victoria Ave. - 10.
-New public open space to be provided at the corner of Royal St and Victoria Ave (minimum dimensions of 15m x 30m)
+- 6. Minimum 3m upper level setback above 2 storeys. - 7.
+Public domain improvements at the intersection of Sydney and Penshurst Streets. - 8.
+Public domain and pedestrian improvements at the intersection of Macmahon and Penshurst Streets. - 9.
+Provide through site pedestrian links to laneways. - 10.
+Maintain and improve laneway access from Victoria Avenue. - 11.
+New public open space to be provided at the corner of Royal and Victoria Avenue (minimum dimensions of 15 x 30m).